-All drinking and cooking water outlets that tested with lead levels above the action level (15 ppb) were removed from service, and remediated.
+Fixtures that are not used for drinking or cooking that tested with lead levels above the action level (15 ppb) will remain in service for hand washing only, with "Hand Washing Only" and "Not for Drinking Use" signs posted.

 What are the health effects of lead?